gloryknight/cyan_audit/doc/cyanaudit.md

 wants to get the code written.

-Cyan Audit aims to solve this problem by providing an easy and powerful logging system that requires no modification to your application and is installed easily and cleanly as a PostgreSQL extension.
+Cyan Audit aims to solve this problem by providing an easy and powerful logging system that requires minimal modification to your application and is installed easily and cleanly as a PostgreSQL extension.

 Cyan Audit can selectively log DDL on a column-by-column basis, and you can select which tables/columns to log using a simple UPDATE command.